 La Quinta hotels are a comfortable and affordable option for any road trip.
 With close to 900 locations, and approximately 88,000 rooms located in 48 states, you’re bound to find space for you and your pup.
 Every La Quinta comes with free WiFi and breakfast in the morning.
 Many also have swimming pools.
 Pups stay free and there are up to two allowed per room.

-Heads up: the majority of La Quinta hotels allow pets, but there are 9 locations across the US that don’t.
+Heads up: La Quinta recently merged with Wyndham Hotels, and now each hotel can institute its own policies.
+Call ahead to ensure there is no fee.
+Plus, while the majority of La Quinta hotels allow pets, but there are 11 locations across the US that don’t.

 Red Roof Inn